 Since joining the KJZZ newsroom in 2015, he has covered political scandals, fights over the future of energy, and efforts to care for some of Arizona’s most vulnerable communities.
 His pieces have also aired on national programs like Morning Edition, All Things Considered, Here & Now and Marketplace.
 Before coming to KJZZ, he reported for public radio stations in Nevada and Connecticut.

-Before moving West, Stone received his degree in English literature from Haverford College and covered the local arts and culture scene in Philadelphia.
-He also interned at the NPR headquarters in Los Angeles where he learned from some of the network’s veteran reporters and editors.
+Stone received his degree in English literature from Haverford College, where he also wrote about the arts and culture scene in Philadelphia.
+After graduating, he interned at NPR West in Culver City, California, where he learned from some of the network’s veteran reporters and editors.